near/docs/docs/roles/developer/examples/near-api-js/guides.md

 <blockquote class="warning">
 <strong>heads up</strong><br><br>

-`NEAR` is the unit of measurement for tokens are measured in NEAR Wallet but `yoctoNEAR` is the unit of measurement for tokens in `nearlib`.
+`NEAR` is the unit of measurement for tokens are measured in NEAR Wallet but `yoctoNEAR` is the unit of measurement for tokens in `near-api-js`.

 This makes sense when we're talking about vanishingly small amounts of money like the gas consumed by a transfer (you've been watching that number printed to the console in this lesson, see `console.log(final.transaction.outcome.gas_burnt`) but when we're talking about human numbers then `yoctoNEAR` is a very small number indeed.